rdforrest/27MHz--Radiometrix-module/README.md

 # 27MHz--Radiometrix-module.
 Uses the LMT0 and LMR0 modules.
 Very early development of this project.
-Still no data transferred over wireless but only hardwire.
+Still no correct data transferred over wireless but only via hardwire.